malcolmosh/malcolmosh.github.io/_posts/2024-01-24-dasboardpi_tutorial.md

   * Create a new .env file with the same variables
   * Add coordinates for canadian weather provided from Environment Canada
   * Flask key can be any random string
-  * SERVICE_ACCOUNT_CREDENTIALS is the GCP service account json string you downloaded earlier
-  * TOKEN_GMAIL, TOKEN_GTASKS and TOKEN_GCALENDAR will be generated through the script when you authorize your GCP app to have access to Gmail, Google tasks and Google calendar.

   * These token files will be located in the secrets/ subfolder as individual JSON file.
 You can copy each JSON string individually into the appropriate variable in the .env file
   * Then safely delete these json token files, they will not be needed anymore
   * The app will take care of refreshing these access tokens on the fly